 To create/modify default shift, you need to:

-1. Select Specify Calculation Rules tab, as shown in Figure 6.
+1. Click More and then click Specify Calculation Rules link, as shown in Figure 2.

-The shift mapped to the rule appears in the Mapped Shifts field.
+The shift mapped to the rule appears in the Mapped Shifts field, as shown in Figure 7.
+To view how to assign shift, go to step 16.

 3. Specify the relaxation time before the shift and after the shift in their respective boxes in the An employee is in their shift if they come before _minutes of shift start time and_minutes after shift start time field.